skip to Main Content

 Ensuring that we are able to detect the activation of counterfeit devices is key in helping us fight this vice.

-For example, we have developed a solution at GVG that could be very useful in solving this problem – Visio Device, which is able to automatically detect all devices that are connected to mobile networks in the country and block all IMEI numbers which have not been authorized by the relevant authorities for import into the country.
+For example, GVG has developed a solution that could be very useful in solving this problem: Visio Device.
+This solution can automatically detect all devices that are connected to mobile networks in the country and block all IMEI numbers which have not been authorized for import into the country by the relevant authorities.

-The solution also allows for the detection of phones with duplicate IMEI numbers and the subsequent blocking of the device registered last.
+The solution also allows for the detection of phones with duplicate IMEI numbers and the subsequent blocking of the device that was registered last.

-Authorities can go a step further and create white, grey and blacklists of devices, allowing them to easily manage the authentication and blocking of counterfeit devices.
-Although our Visio device solution has brought to compliance 100 million mobile phones since 2019, it relies on existing protocols defined by ITU and GSMA that have their limitations.
+Authorities can go a step further and create white-, grey- and blacklists of devices, allowing them to easily manage the authentication and blocking of counterfeit devices.
+Although our Visio Device solution has brought 100 million mobile phones into compliance since 2019, it relies on existing protocols defined by ITU and GSMA that have their limitations.

-With the progress in digital certificate and blockchain, I believe there are more effective ways to solve the problem; in this sense, ITU has to take the leadership in working together with regulators, manufacturers and MNOs to create more adapted protocols based on blockchain to track all devices from manufacturing up to acquisition and digital certification to authenticate to any mobile network around the world.
+With the progress made in the digital certification and Blockchain domains, I believe there are more effective ways to solve the problem.
+In this sense, the ITU has to take the leadership in working together with regulators, manufacturers, and MNOs to create more adapted protocols based on Blockchain, to track all devices from manufacturing up to acquisition and enable their digital certification so that they can be authenticated on any mobile network around the world.

-We look forward as a company to contributing to the different ITU initiatives related to this issue bringing our perspective and know-how of the situation in emerging economies.
+We look forward as a company to contributing to the ITU’s different initiatives in relation to this issue and to bringing our perspective and know-how in emerging economies.